Return to Work

 (iii) have gone through a form of a marriage with each other, in good faith, that is void and are cohabiting or have cohabited with each other within the preceding year;

-(z) "worker" means a worker to whom this Act applies and who is a person who has entered into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise, and includes
+(jj) "worker" means a person who enters into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise, and includes

-(i) in respect of the industry of fishing, whaling or sealing, a person who becomes a member of the crew of a boat, vessel or ship under an agreement to prosecute a fishing, whaling or sealing voyage in the capacity of a person receiving a share of the voyage or is described in the Shipping Articles as a person receiving a share of the voyage or agrees to accept in payment for his or her services a share or portion of the proceeds or profits of the venture, with or without other remuneration, or is employed on a boat, vessel or ship provided by the employer,
+(i) in respect of the industry of fishing, whaling or sealing, a person who becomes a member of the crew of a boat, vessel or ship under an agreement to receive a share of the voyage or is described in the Shipping Articles as a person receiving a share of the voyage or agrees to accept in payment for services a share or portion of the proceeds or profits of the venture, with or without other remuneration, or is employed on a boat, vessel or ship provided by the employer,

 (iii) a part-time or casual worker, and